marcinia-sudo/2DECFL2ndOrder/README.md

 # 2DECFL2ndOrder
-This progam  computes the two dimensional Extremely Correlated Fermi Liquid Green's function to 2nd Order in the $\lambda$ expansion
+This progam  computes the two dimensional Extremely Correlated Fermi Liquid (ECFL) Theory Green's function to 2nd Order in the $\lambda$ expansion